adrianRfeeger/EzShareApp/README.md

 ## Overview

-ezShareCPAP is a macOS program designed to download files from an [ez Share SD card/adapter](https://www.youtube.com/watch?v=ANz8pNDHAPo) when used in CPAP devices (such as the ResMed AirSense 10 Elite) to a local directory.
+ezShareCPAP is a macOS program designed to download files from an [ez Share WiFi SD card/adapter](https://www.youtube.com/watch?v=ANz8pNDHAPo) when used in CPAP devices (such as the ResMed AirSense 10 Elite) to a local directory.
 These files can then be imported with applications such as [OSCAR](https://www.sleepfiles.com/OSCAR/) and [SleepHQ](https://home.sleephq.com/) for data analysis and visualisation.

 ## Features